TanishKhadse/CNN-gene-predictions/graphs/README.md

 Make sure majority of heavy computation goes here instead of python; we can use sockets to send graph data back and forth

+Work on Graph implementation that can easily be sent through and read from an API to the frontend

 for now,

 ```